 Actually, though, I have to admit that I actually love these best just plain.
 But however you make them, I guarantee you will love the creamy, buttery, slow cooked, deliciousness.

 This slow cooker mashed potatoes recipe is unbelievably easy to make, and it’s perfectly creamy and delicious!

 Add potatoes and stock to the bowl of a slow cooker, and place butter cubes and minced garlic on top.
-Cover and cook on high for 3-4 hours, or on low for 7-8 hours, or until the potatoes are cooked and soft.
+Cover and cook on high for 3-4 hours, or until the potatoes are cooked and soft.